fmalina/revisions-blocl/activism/betweendebtanddevil.md

-Excessive private credit creation produces crisis, debt overhang, and post-crisis deflation, and as a result, rising public debt burdens: leverage doesn’t go away, it simply shifts from the private to the public sector.
+Excessive private credit creation produces crisis, debt overhang, and post-crisis deflation, and as a result, rising public debt burdens: leverage doesn't go away, it simply shifts from the private to the public sector.
 But once it has shifted to public debt, it may be easier to negotiate restructuring and write-down without harmful shocks to confidence.